VCityTeam/UD-SV/Doc/Process/TutorialOpenDataInItowns.md

 Now you should have the page 'Edit Layer'
 Change the name and the title check the Native SRS is correct.

-If you have other data you have to change that [here](https://github.com/NikoSaul/itowns2/blob/dataZanzibar/examples/pointcloud.js#L20) the EPSG: and the [values](https://github.com/NikoSaul/itowns2/blob/dataZanzibar/examples/pointcloud.js#L26) with the native bounding box, you can see it on the geoserver
+If you have other data you have to change that [here](https://github.com/NikoSaul/itowns2/blob/dataZanzibar/examples/pointcloud.js#L20) in iTowns, pointsCloud.js file, the EPSG: and the [values](https://github.com/NikoSaul/itowns2/blob/dataZanzibar/examples/pointcloud.js#L26) with the native bounding box, you can see it on the geoserver

-And [here](https://github.com/NikoSaul/itowns2/blob/dataZanzibar/examples/pointcloud.js#L113) you have to change the name with the name of your layer same for the projection: [EPSG](https://github.com/NikoSaul/itowns2/blob/dataZanzibar/examples/pointcloud.js#L114).
+[here](https://github.com/NikoSaul/itowns2/blob/dataZanzibar/examples/pointcloud.js#L113) you have to change the name with the name of your layer same for the projection: [EPSG](https://github.com/NikoSaul/itowns2/blob/dataZanzibar/examples/pointcloud.js#L114).

 Click on Publishing on the top.
 Add Raster like that :